Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-In diverse artistic and theoretical contexts, music is conceived as constituted by fundamental units called notes, ``atoms'' that constitute music itself~\cite{Wisnick, Lovelock, Webern}.
-Nowadays, these notes are understood as central elements of certain musical paradigms.
-In a cognitive perspective, the notes are seen as discretized elements that easy and enrich the flow of information through music~\cite{Roederer, Lacerda}.
-Canonically, the principal properties of a musical note are duration, volume, pitch and timbre~\cite{Lacerda}.
-These qualities can be managed quantitatively, dictated by the evenly time spaced sonic samples.
+In diverse artistic and theoretical contexts, music is conceived as constituted by fundamental units referred to as notes, ``atoms'' that constitute music itself~\cite{Wisnick, Lovelock, Webern}.
+In a cognitive perspective, notes are understood as discernible elements that facilitate and enrich the transmission of information through music~\cite{Roederer, Lacerda}.
+Canonically, the basic characteristics of a musical note are duration, loudness, pitch and timbre~\cite{Lacerda}.
+All relations described in this section are implemented in the file \texttt{src/sections/eqs2.1.py}.
+The musical pieces \emph{5 sonic portraits} and \emph{reduced-fi} are also available online to corroborate and illustrate the concepts.